UUDigitalHumanitieslab/microcontact/README.md

 Database
 --------
 The default configuration in `microcontact.settings` assumes a SQLite database.
-This is also the only database backend supported by the `requirements.txt`.
+SQLite and PostgreSQL are also the only database backends supported by the `requirements.txt`.
 If you choose a different backend, you will need to install additional libraries.
-For PostgreSQL, which we recommend, use `pip install psycopg2`.
 For most backends, including PostgreSQL, you will also need to create a dedicated database and a dedicated user with all privileges on that database.
 See the [Django settings reference][2] for instructions on setting `DATABASES`.

 In order to bootstrap your local database before first running the application, run `python manage.py migrate`.
 Run this command again after defining new migrations.
 In order to define a new migration (after modifying the database schema), run `python manage.py makemigrations` and edit the generated file.
 See the [Django documentation on migrations][14] for details.